ConductorOne/terraform-provider-conductorone/docs/resources/compliance_framework.md

 Compliance Framework Resource

-This resource allows you to create a new framework compliance attribute.
+This resource allows you to create a new Compliance Framework attribute.
-When creating a franework compliance attribute you must provide a value.
+When creating a Compliance Framework attribute you must provide a value.
 The value property is the name of the framework compliance attribute.
 This is the only property that can be set.

 ## Example Usage